Skip to Main Content

 • Debt settlement and bankruptcy are costly options both in terms of money and financial health, and should be carefully researched.

-Debt consolidation loans are personal loans that combine multiple high-interest debts into a single account with a fixed rate and repayment term.
-These loans are issued based on creditworthiness, so they aren’t the best choice for everyone.
+Debt consolidation loans, personal loans that combine multiple debts into a single account, are issued based on creditworthiness.
+That means they aren’t the best choice for everyone.
 Luckily, there are other debt consolidation options available that don’t involve this type of loan.

 Debt consolidation loan alternatives

-Because debt consolidation loans are unsecured personal loans, lenders may have stricter eligibility requirements.
+Because debt consolidation loans are unsecured personal loans, lenders may have strict eligibility requirements.
 This could make it difficult for those with low credit scores to qualify or get the amount they need.
-If you can’t prequalify for a favorable offer, look into these options.
+If you can’t prequalify for a good offer, here are some ways to approach debt consolidation without a loan.

-Before applying for a debt consolidation loan, it’s important to assess whether the issue can be resolved with a few minor tweaks to your budget.
+Before applying for a debt consolidation loan, assess whether the issue can be resolved with a few minor tweaks to your budget.
 These include:

 • Getting rid of subscriptions you no longer use or sharing accounts.